DelineaXPM/dsv-github-action/README.md

 gh secret set DSV_CLIENT_SECRET --body "$( echo "${clientcred}" | jq '.clientSecret')"
 ```

-For further setup, here's how you could create extend that script block above with also creating a secret and the policy to read just this secret.
+For further setup, here's how you could extend that script block above with also creating a secret and the policy to read just this secret.

 ```shell
 # Create a secret